Skip to main content

 Final Recommendations

-idfive HIGHLY recommends that your legal team be consulted and sign off on any approach.
-These laws are VERY much subjective, and legal requirements vary significantly by organization type and jurisdiction.
+idfive recommends that your legal team be consulted and sign off on any approach.
+Legal requirements vary significantly by organization type, data use, and jurisdiction.

 We provide technical implementation services only.
 Legal compliance is your responsibility and requires consultation with qualified legal counsel.